timicoltd/ServiceHub-Developer/ServiceHub REST API Introduction.md

 ## Understanding the Response

-Once you have made a call to the ServiceHub API, you will generally get a JSON Response however sometimes you will you just get a 200 Response (which is generally returned when you do a POST or PUT call and no data needs to be returned but confirmation that the call was successful.
+Once you have made a call to the ServiceHub REST API, you will generally get a JSON Response however sometimes you will you just get a 200 Response (which is generally returned when you do a POST or PUT call and no data needs to be returned but confirmation that the call was successful.

 ### Successful Response